ravikumarmooli9/timetrackingandmonitoringusecase/README.md

 # 🚀 Copilot Time Tracker

 A Django REST API project for smart, automated time tracking and team management, powered by AI/ML.
-Perfect for IT service teams who want to optimize productivity, automate routine tasks, and gain actionable insights.
+Perfect for IT service teams who want to optimize productivity, automate routine tasks

 ---